My name is Bamidele Adenipekun. I’m a 44-year-old author, trauma coach, trauma speaker and single mother of a fabulous daughter living in Swansea.

 I also share my expertise as an Adviser and Researcher at Cardiff University.
 I believe that all those affected by cancer should not merely exist, they can live life to the full.

-My personal mission is therefore to give you and your loved ones the tools to thrive after cancer diagnosis.
+My personal mission is therefore to give you and your loved ones the tools to thrive after a cancer diagnosis.
 I do that through inspiring content and my unique coaching programme.

 You can connect with me at: www.inspiredtosoar.co.uk